 Whenever the S1SP actions this Service Request and the meter Payment Mode (with its SMETS1 meaning) is Prepayment Mode, the SMETS1 GSME will set the Meter Balance and Emergency Credit Balance (with their SMETS1 meanings) operational data values to zero.
 The GSME will then invoke the current Emergency Credit Limit (with its SMETS1 meaning) to remain on supply.

 Clear Event Log (SRV 3.3)

-This section intentionally left blank
+Where the target SMETS1 ESME or SMETS1 GSME does not support the Clear Event Log command (with its SMETS1 meaning), the S1SP shall return a SMETS1 Response indicating failure and shall take no further action.

 Read Instantaneous Import Registers (SRV 4.1.1)

 This section intentionally left blank